On the mixed monotonicity of polynomial functions: Introduction

 There are many important applications of mixed monotonicity.
 For example, a major application is in efficient computation of over-approximations of reachable sets by intervals \cite{CooganFinitieAbstraction,9304391}.
 The efficiency of computation comes from the fact that the over-approximation of a reachable set can be achieved by propagating two points (the upper and lower bounds of the interval containing the initial condition) forward in time with dynamics that include mixed monotone decompositions which introduce coupling between the dynamics of the lower bound and the dynamics of the upper bound.
 The coupling ensures that the upper bound always remains an upper bound and the lower bound always remains a lower bound.
 Hence, an over-approximation of the reachable set with an interval follows.

 Another important application of mixed monotonicity is in interval observer synthesis.
 Interval observers are set-based state estimators which provide a bounded interval to which the systems state is guaranteed to belong to.
 Interval observers are designed to ensure monotonicity of the upper and lower bounds of the interval (i.e. the upper bound always remains an upper bound and the lower bound always remains a lower bound) in addition to stability of the bounds.
-Mixed monotonicity is exploited in interval observer synthesis in a similar way to how it is used in reachable set prediction \cite{IntervalLip,IntervalEstimationNonlin,Me,LCSS_paper, pigeons}.
-In these references, it is typically assumed that the decomposition function is computed from the Jacobian bounds.
+Mixed monotonicity is exploited in interval observer synthesis in a similar way to how it is used in reachable set prediction \cite{IntervalLip,IntervalEstimationNonlin,Me,LCSS_paper,khaj}.

 The decomposition function is not unique, which has consequences for the aforementioned applications.
 It is desirable to find a so-called tight (in a sense to be made more precise later on) decomposition function so that the interval estimate in an interval observer is as small as possible.
 Moreover, it is desirable to compute the smallest over-approximation of the reachable set, which can also be accomplished by finding a tight decomposition function.